-Looking for stories about family diversity and alternative families?
-Children’s books about blended families, books with same-sex parents, or great reads about adoption?
-Check out this list!Read More
+If you’re trying to find great children’s books about family diversity and alternative families, this is YOUR list.
+Here you’ll find books about blended families, books with same-sex parents, great reads about adoption and more.
+Come check it out!Read More

 The best books for beginning readers have large text, short sentences, lots of repetition and simple structure.
 Most importantly?
 They must be fun and engaging!
 Find out if your kids are ready for easy readers, and check out more than twenty pre reader books we love!Read More